haneone33/Principal-Subsimplex-Analysis/README.md

 ```
 ## Instruction

-To run the code and reproduce the results of the paper, clone the repository to your computer or download the repository as a zip file and unzip.
+To reproduce the results of the paper, clone the repository to your computer or download the repository as a zip file and unzip.

 Set the repository as your working directory using
 ```{r}